 As Isabel Feichtner, the leading authority on WTO waivers, has explained: "The significance of the waiver power is that it allows the main political organs (of the WTO) - the Ministerial Conference and the General Council - to suspend upon request of a WTO member any obligation of WTO law, thus limiting the reach of WTO law.
 The legality of measures for which a waiver is in effect cannot be assessed against the suspended WTO norm.
 And, in case of a dispute between WTO members concerning the respective measure, the WTO dispute-settlement system organs will not apply the waived norm.
-A waiver thus enables members to lawfully take measures that, without the waiver, might be found by the disputesettlement organs (or other law interpreters and adjudicators) to violate WTO law."103 decision shall be taken by three-fourths of the Members."104 The three-fourths requirement seems to require a vote.
-Votes of the GATT contracting parties were often conducted for waivers under the GATT.
-In practice, however, since votes were cast by the members of the WTO on the first eight waiver decisions in 1995,105 all WTO waivers have been adopted in the WTO by consensus.106 Usually this has occurred in the WTO General Council, which meets regularly, and which has acted on behalf of the Ministerial Conference, which convenes only once every two years.
+A waiver thus enables members to lawfully take measures that, without the waiver, might be found by the disputesettlement organs (or other law interpreters and adjudicators) to violate WTO law."103

-The WTO's waiver power is set out in article IX:3 of the WTO Agreement, which empowers the WTO Ministerial Conference "[i]n exceptional circumstances...to waive an obligation imposed on a Member by this Agreement or any of the Multilateral Trade Agreements, provided that such
+The WTO's waiver power is set out in article IX:3 of the WTO Agreement, which empowers the WTO Ministerial Conference "[i]n exceptional circumstances...to waive an obligation imposed on a Member by this Agreement or any of the Ministerial Trade Agreements, provided that such